gravitational/teleport/rfd/xxxx-bot-for-cert-renewals.md

 We will list a few example reload commands for common use cases (OpenSSH, NGINX) in our docs.

+*TODO (Tim)*: How will we ensure the bot is able to send signals / execute commands in a way that doesn't require it to run as the target Unix user or as root?
+Simple command exec is less useful than it appears when all the system components are deployed securely.
+Perhaps users can rely on FS change notifications (e.g. inotify) and we can provide examples using them.
+Alternatively, we can deliver webhooks to another running service on the system.

 #### Configuration Assist